Moesif/moesif-developer-portal/plugins/kong-gateway/README.md

 ### Configuring the .env File

-In the `my-dev-portal-api` project, for the `KONG_URL`, you'll need to add in the URL of your Kong instance.
+In the `my-dev-portal-api` project, for the `PLUGIN_KONG_URL`, you'll need to add in the URL of your Kong instance.
 Specifically the Kong admin API URL/port, not the gateway URL/port where traffic is proxied.
 If you’re running a local instance of Kong, by default this will be running on `http://localhost:8001`.
 If this is the case, you can leave the value as is.
 If it is different or running remotely, you can change the value to point to the correct URL/port.

 ### Connecting Kong to Moesif